Wind your way down leafy lanes, stopping at villages dappled in light with our Adelaide Hills itinerary.

 Visit Hahndorf

 While away an afternoon exploring a real-life fairy-tale village at Australia’s oldest surviving German settlement, Hahndorf.
 Just 25 minutes from Adelaide, Hahndorf is steeped in history and character.
 Stroll down the iconic main street and explore heritage German buildings, bakeries, pubs and cafes that line the bustling leafy street.
-Enjoy a traditional German feast at the Hahndorf Inn and wander through beautiful galleries and shops offering everything from traditional sweets and local produce to indigenous artwork and German cuckoo clocks.
+Enjoy a traditional German feast at the The Haus and stop in at the German Arms for a foamy stein (BYO lederhosen).
+Wander through beautiful galleries and shops offering everything from traditional sweets and local produce to indigenous artwork and German cuckoo clocks.
+For a guided, behind-the-scenes look at this whimsical village, join a Hahndorf Walking Tour.

 What to see